 Other outstanding performances are Arliss, Charles Durning, Ray Walston… and everyone else.
 Eileen Brennan’s sort of barely in it, but her presence is felt throughout.

-The Sting moves fast–Roy only slows down just before the finale; he never lets it get frantic.
+The Sting moves fast–Hill only slows down just before the finale; he never lets it get frantic.

 The Sting’s a masterpiece… simply magnificent.